Why are dust collectors needed?

-Dust collectors are needed in plastics processing facilities because conventional high-speed vacuum-conveying systems move plastic pellets and flakes so quickly that some are damaged, causing dust and other problems.
-Pellets of relatively hard materials can chip or shatter when they hit tube walls or corners, creating “fines” such as small pieces, particles or dust.
+Dust collectors are often needed in plastics processing facilities because conventional high-speed vacuum-conveying systems move plastic pellets and flakes so quickly that some are damaged, causing dust and other problems.
+Pellets of soft materials may bump on conveying tube surfaces, heat up due to friction, and leave smears of material that become stringy “angel hair.”
+Pellets of harder materials may chip or shatter when they hit tube walls or corners, creating “fines” such as small pieces, particles or dust.

-The vacuum airstream, containing the fines and dust, enters the cyclone dust collector tangentially.
-The air spins in a circular/cyclonic motion as it is pulled through the chamber of the Cyclone collector toward the vacuum pump.
-This high-speed rotation creates centrifugal force that drives the heavier plastic particles, fines, and dust outward toward the wall of the Cyclone chamber.
-They hit the wall, lose velocity, and fall down into a dust collection canister, hopper or bin located underneath the cyclone collector.
+When they are added to a conveyor system, cyclone dust collectors are usually placed just before the dust filters that are positioned near the vacuum pump(s) that drive the conveying system.
+As air is pulled through the chamber of the dust collector toward the vacuum conveying pump at high speed, it spins in a cyclonic motion.
+The centrifugal force created by this fast, circular air flow drives the heavier plastic particles, fines, and dust outward toward the wall of the cyclone chamber.
+They hit the wall, lose velocity, and fall down into a hopper or bin located underneath the cyclone collector.

-Adding a cyclone dust collector ahead of the central dust collector and vacuum pump offers major benefits for plastics processors:
+Adding a cyclone dust collector has several major benefits for plastics processors: